Visual hallucination: Content

 The frequency of hallucinations varies widely from rare to frequent, as does duration (seconds to minutes).
 It is common that the visual hallucinations typically occurred daily, for a few minutes per episode.
 The content of hallucinations varies as well.
 Preliminary research has found that most individuals had multiple types of visual hallucinations.
 Scenes involving people and/or animals were the most common, followed by simple geometric images.

 Complex (formed) visual hallucinations are more common than Simple (non-formed) visual hallucinations.
 In contrast to hallucinations experienced in organic conditions, hallucinations experienced as symptoms of psychoses tend to be more frightening.
 An example of this would be hallucinations that have imagery of bugs, dogs, snakes, distorted faces.
 Visual hallucinations may also be present in those with Parkinson's, where visions of dead individuals can be present.
 In psychoses, this is relatively rare, although visions of God, angels, the devil, saints, and fairies are common.
 Individuals often report being surprised when hallucinations occur and are generally helpless to change or stop them.
 In general, individuals believe that visions are experienced only by themselves.

-Primary Visual Cortex
+Primary visual cortex

 V1's functional connection with other brain regions is reduced in psychotic patients who experience visual hallucinations.
 This contrasts with the expectation that V1 would be active during conscious visual perception.